Antonio-III/obsidian-notes/Movies.md

 Gen V (2023) - The Boys spinoff.
 S1: "What a bunch of cunts." - Karl Urban.
 Main character has a power to blow up people's heads.
 MC has a mid backstory, and the 3 other characters were more mid.
 Ending was that Homelander "laser eyed" the MC.
 Then, MC and co. woke up to a room they can't get out.
 4/10

+Tokyo Revengers (2021-ongoing) - A show about an MC having an ability to time travel by shaking hands with police guy.
+He uses this power to save some girl.
+He tries to accomplish this by rising through the ranks of the gang that killed the girl.

+Pacing is slow, so there's a few rinse-and-repeat events happening: MC goes into the past to "save everyone" -> accomplish that goal -> back to present -> realizes it's not enough to save the girl -> cries -> meets police guy -> add a new goal to accomplish -> MC goes into the past to "save everyone".

+MC sees a new character -> doubts if they were the same person in the past/present. -> Cries every other scene ->.

+Also, 1 character dies in the present after going back to the present.

+S1: Some guy dies (He accomplished his latest goal and went into the present).
+7/10